valenmorardo/valenmorardo/README.md

 - I'm from Alta Gracia, Cordoba, Argentina 📍
 - I'm 22 years old ⏱
-- Graduated from SoyHenry bootcamp as a full stack web developer 🎓
+- Graduated from a bootcamp as a full stack web developer 🎓
-- I'm open to a new job position in this field 🤝
+- I'm open to a new job position in backend development 🤝
+- I'm currently studying Golang.
+Hi Gopher! 🧑‍💻
 - I'm studying systems engineering at the National Technological University of Córdoba 📚
 - I'm a gaming enthusiast.
 My favorite videogame is Skyrim 🎮 ⚔
 - I LOVE cats.
-I have three at my home 😺
+I have four at my home 😺
-- I'm studying English at an institute in my city 📚
+- I'm currently studying English at an institute in my city 📚